-Youth & Children's Services provides a range of services and programs to raise the wellbeing of children and young people in Maroondah.
+Youth and Children's Services provides a range of services and programs focused on enhancing the wellbeing of children, young people, and their families, in Maroondah.

-The team delivers a wide range of services including: delivering programs, services, and events; providing information and resources to community members and professionals in Maroondah; providing support and coordination to the local child and youth sectors; service and sector planning and strategy development; and advocacy.
+The team delivers a wide range of services including programs, services, and events for the community; the provision of information and resources and professional services across Maroondah; provides support and coordination to the local child and youth sectors; and undertakes strategic planning and advocacy to benefit children, young people and their families in Maroondah.